JontySinai/jontysinai.github.io/_posts/2017-11-11-the-perceptron.markdown

 *This is the second post in a series dedicated to the history of Artificial Neural Networks.
 Read the first post on the MCP Neuron [here](https://jontysinai.github.io/jekyll/update/2017/09/24/the-mcp-neuron.html).*

 In my last post, I introduced the MCP Neuron, the first biologically inspired algorithm.
-The MCP Neuron was significant as it could model logical gates - in particular AND, OR and NOT - using an algorithm based loosely on the neurons found in the brain.
+The MCP Neuron was a significant first step in artificial intelligence as it could model the AND, OR and NOT logic gates using an algorithm inspired directly by the neurons found in the brain.
+This post is about the Perceptron, a natural evolution of the MCP Neuron, which incorporated an early version of a *learning algorithm*.

 As a reminder, neurons in the brain are connected to each other to form a neural network.
 In this network, a single biological neuron can receive signals from other neurons.
 If the combined *intensity* of these signals is sufficient, the neuron will fire off another signal to other neurons in the network.